kumahq/kuma-website/app/_src/policies/meshcircuitbreaker.md

 with [CircuitBreaker](../circuit-breaker).
 {% endwarning %}

-This policy will look for errors in the live traffic being exchanged between our data plane proxies and it will mark a data proxy as an unhealthy if certain conditions are met and - by doing so - making sure that no additional traffic can reach an unhealthy data plane proxy until it is healthy again.
+This policy will look for errors in the live traffic being exchanged between our data plane proxies.
+It will mark a data proxy as unhealthy if certain conditions are met.
+The policy will ensure that no additional traffic can reach an unhealthy data plane proxy until it is healthy again.

 Circuit breakers - unlike active [MeshHealthChecks](/docs/{{ page.version }}/policies/meshhealthcheck/) - do not send
 additional traffic to our data plane proxies but they rather inspect the existing service traffic.
-They are also commonly used to prevent cascading failures in our services.
+They are also commonly used to prevent cascading failures.

 {% tip %}
-Like a real-world circuit breaker when the circuit is **closed** then traffic between a source and destination data plane proxy is allowed to freely flow through it, and when it is **open** then the traffic is interrupted.
+Like a real-world circuit breaker when the circuit is **closed** then traffic between a source and destination data plane proxy is allowed to freely flow through it.
+When it is **open** then the traffic is interrupted.
 {% endtip %}

 The conditions that determine when a circuit breaker is closed or open are being configured on connection limits or